jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 ### The First Challenge: The Cold

 Before venturing too far into the tunnel, the party must brace themselves for the freezing temperatures.
-Each character must make a **Constitution Saving Throw (DC 12)** to resist the cold.
-Those who fail take **1d4 Cold Damage** and gain a level of **Exhaustion** if they fail by 5 or more.
+Each character must make a **Constitution Saving Throw (DC 10)** to resist the cold.
+Those who fail take **1 Cold Damage**.
 Warm clothing or magical protection from the cold can negate this check.

 #### Encounter 1a: Boarded Walls